bdps1989/snowpole_geolocalization/README.md

 ## 5. Reproducibility

 A Conda environment is provided to ensure full reproducibility of the experiments.
-The environment is explicitly configured to use **Python 3.9.18** to maintain compatibility with all dependencies (e.g., Open3D, ROS bag processing tools).
+The environment is explicitly configured using **Python 3.9.18** to maintain compatibility with all dependencies.

 ---